Anna B. Miller

-Anna B. Miller was an American politician from Laramie, Wyoming who served a single term in the Wyoming House of Representatives.
+Anna B. Miller was an American politician from Laramie, Wyoming, who served a single term in the Wyoming House of Representatives.
 She was elected in 1912, and represented Albany County from 1913 to 1915 as a Democrat in the 12th Wyoming Legislature.
 Miller represented Albany County alongside Leslie C. John and Joseph Sullivan.

+Miller had six children.
+She was one of only two women serving in the Wyoming Legislature in 1913, the other being Nettie Truax.

+One of Miller's children, Leslie A. Miller, preceded her as a representative from Albany County.